MicrosoftDocs/microsoft-graph-training/tutorials/dotnet.md

 ## Load application settings

-In this section you'll add the details of your app registration to the project.
+Next, add the details of your app registration to the project.

 1. Create a file in the **GraphTutorial** directory named **appsettings.json** and add the following code.